fadeyim/Take-Home-Exercises-Sep-2023/Exercise2/README.md

 ![RailCar](./Hopper.jpg)

 Railcars can be loaded with freight.
 When loaded, each car is weighed at a scale that gives the weight to the nearest 100 pounds.
 The **Gross Weight** is the weight of the freight and the railcar.
 The **Net Weight** is the weight of the freight only.
 Any weight within 90% of the **Capacity** is considered as a "full load".
 The railcar is defaulted to inservice when created.
-An overloaded .ToString() method for the class exists to return the instance values in a comma separated value string of the stored data.
+An overridden .ToString() method for the class exists to return the instance values in a comma separated value string of the stored data.

 ![RailCar](./RailCar-ClassDiagram.png)